Xouerta/beep-pinao/README.md

 you can use the keys to let your cumputer to make sound by using the beep

-maybe that's harmful, who knows?
+maybe that's harmful to cpmputers, who knows?